Sclerotherapy – essence and goals of the procedure

 - The effect is immediate.
 Although there is a recovery period, sclerotherapy is a therapy that immediately reflects the disease and the patient’s general feeling.
 The glued walls of the vein create a precondition in its area to no longer feel burning, pain and itching.

 - Last but not least, sclerotherapy has a very serious aesthetic advantage over all other methods of dealing with the disease.
 No scars or bruises remain after the procedure.
-Redness is possible, as well as a slight brownish tinge at the site of sclerosant injection, but they disappear relatively quickly.
+Redness is possible, as well as a slightly brownish tinge at the site of sclerosant injection, but they disappear relatively quickly.

 Take advantage of the professionalism and individual approach in the treatment of varicose veins with the most modern and established techniques of modern sclerotherapy in our center for aesthetic medicine.